Analysis Framework

 ARTT’s Psychological Manipulation Tactics conceptual framework categorizes manipulation tactics for easier identification.
 While not an exhaustive list of manipulative strategies, the framework focuses on the rhetorical or psychological techniques generally observed in mis/disinformation campaigns and activities, and generally supported by recent research.

-This frameworking consists of seven core concepts:
+This framework consists of seven core concepts:

 Each concept includes indicators that signal a unique manipulation tactic.
 Explanation of each concept and indicator can be found below.